-The privacy of your data — and it is your data, not ours! — is a big deal to us.
-In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
+The privacy of your data is a big deal to us.
+In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We promise we never sell your data: never have, never will.

 Our guiding principle is to collect only what we need.
 Here’s what that means in practice:

 When you sign up for a Contraption Company product, we ask for identifying information such as your name, email address, and maybe a company name or phone number.
 That’s so you can personalize your new account, and we can send you product updates and other essential information.
 We may also send you optional surveys from time to time to help us understand how you use our products and to make improvements.
 With your consent, we will send you our newsletter and other updates.
 We sometimes also give you the option to add a profile picture that displays in our products.

 We’ll never sell your personal information to third parties, and we won’t use your name or company in marketing statements without your permission either.
 If you provide your phone number, we’ll only use it to send login codes to you and nothing else.

 If you sign up for a paid Contraption Company product, you will be asked to provide your payment information and billing address.
 Credit card information is submitted directly to our payment processor and doesn’t hit Contraption Company servers.
 We store a record of the payment transaction, including the last 4 digits of the credit card number, for purposes of account history, invoicing, and billing support.
 We store your billing address so we can charge you for service, calculate any sales tax due, send you invoices, and detect fraudulent credit card transactions.
 We occasionally use aggregate billing information to guide our marketing efforts.